SOFTS-Raw sugar edges up on tight supplies, weather worries

 * The North American grind is scheduled for July 20.

+* They noted July's premium to September LCC-1=R had been falling sharply in the run-up to the front month's expiry later on Friday and was indicated at around one pound, down from more than 200 pounds a few days ago.

-* They noted the July contract LCCN3 expired at 1100 GMT on Friday with a small delivery anticipated.
-The open interest, as of July 13, stood at 2,561 lots, equating to just 25,610 metric tonnes of cocoa.
+* A small delivery was anticipated with the open interest on the July contract, as of July 12, standing at 2,599 lots, equating to just 25,990 metric tonnes of cocoa.

 COFFEE